BDC Hamburger Icon

 What online business can I start now to become a millionaire?

-That’s the question we posed to ChatGPT, the artificial intelligence (AI)-powered chatbot that took the business world by storm earlier this year.
+That’s the question we posed to ChatGPT, the ubiquitous artificial intelligence (AI)-powered chatbot.
 We were curious how well the program could emulate a human business owner.
-Could ChatGPT help us start a business ― and will we even need entrepreneurs at all?
+Could ChatGPT help us start a business — and will we even need entrepreneurs at all in the future?

 Here’s what the AI chatbot generated for a get-rich-quick business idea.